triem1998/Gamma_spectrometry_SemSun/README.md

 The notebook file [Evaluation_unmixing_gamma_spectrometry.ipynb](notebooks/Evaluation_unmixing_gamma_spectrometry.ipynb) explains how to use this code for spectral unmixing.

 The code is organized as follows:
 -  The Code folder contains the source code for the [IAE](codes/IAE_CNN_TORCH_Oct2023.py) and the [hybrid spectral unmixing algorithm](codes/unmixing_optim_constraint_CNN_joint.py)
 -  The Data folder contains the dataset of 96 spectral signatures of 4 radionuclides: <sup>57</sup>Co, <sup>60</sup>Co,<sup>133</sup>Ba and <sup>137</sup>Cs as a function of steel thickness.
 -  The Notebooks folder contains two jupyter notebook files for training an IAE model and using SemSun to estimate the spectral signature and counting
       - The Models folder contains the pre-trained IAE model.
       - The Data folder contains the results of the evaluation of 1000 Monte Carlo simulations for the hybrid algorithm.
+## Package requirements
+The codes are implemented using Pytorch.
+Please follow this link to install it correctly: [Pytorch (Cuda or CPU)](https://pytorch.org/get-started/locally/)